codethebeard/codethebeard/projects.md

 permalink: /projects/
 ---

+## Tea Mash

+I love doing quick, fun, mini-projects over lunch.
+Tea Mash came from my love for asking for blended teas at Heine Bros on 4th Street.
+Plus, I had some really talented friends become interested in the concept and took on some parts of the project.
+Shoutout to Emily Clark and Tim Wallis.
+View [Tea Mash]('http://codethebeard.com/teatime') on your mobile device.

 ## FTATB

 One of my passions is video production and writing.
 I get to do both of those at FTATB a web series about the beverage industry and the people that make it tick.
 [FTATB](http://fuckthatsatastybeverage.com/)